metaXchain/dapper-create-org/README.md

 You will see two additional contracts added to this repository.

-1.)
-Answers.sol: which includes the completed version of the annotated Organizations.sol
+1.) **Answers.sol**: which includes the completed version of the annotated Organizations.sol

-2.)
-Members.sol: This contract is and extended version of the Organization.sol contract.
+2.) **Members.sol**: This contract is and extended version of the Organization.sol contract.
 It includes functionality to for organizations to add members.
-First the contract creator must register and organizaiton to its public key, then only the organization itself can add and remove members in the organization.
-This means if an organization was registered to a public key, now only that wallet/owner is able to update their own member list.
+First the contract creator must register and organizaiton to its public key, then **only the organization itself** can add and remove members in the organization.
+This means if an organization was registered to a public key, now **only that public key/wallet that the organization is registered with** is able to update their own member list.

 ## Local Deployment and Testing Information